Homosexuality in ancient Greece: Alexander and Hephaestion

+Harmodius and Aristogeiton

+Harmodius and Aristogeiton were two lovers in Classical Athens who became known as the Tyrannicides (τυραννόκτονοι, tyrannoktonoi) for their assassination of Hipparchus, the brother of the tyrant Hippias, for which they were executed.
+A few years later, in 510 BC, the Spartan king Cleomenes I forced Hippias to go into exile, thereby opening the way to the subsequent democratic reforms of Cleisthenes.
+The Athenian democrats later celebrated Harmodius and Aristogeiton as national heroes, partially to conceal the role played by Sparta in the removal of the Athenian tyranny.
+Cleisthenes notably commissioned the famous statues of the Tyrannicides.

+The two principal historical sources covering Harmodius and Aristogeiton are the History of the Peloponnesian War (VI, 56–59) by Thucydides, and The Constitution of the Athenians (XVIII) attributed to Aristotle or his school.
+However, their story is documented by several other ancient writers, including important sources such as Herodotus and Plutarch.

-Love between adult women
+Sex between adult women

 Generally, the lives of ancient Greek women were not well-documented.
 The historical record of love and sexual relations between women is sparse.

 There is some speculation that pederastic-style relationships existed between women and adolescent girls, especially in Sparta, together with athletic nudity for women.
 In the 700s BC, the Spartan poet Alcman used the term aitis, as the feminine form of aites — which was the official term for the younger participant in a pederastic relationship.